XcalableMP/manual/en/tutorial-global.rst

 The user can use a integer triplet to specify multiple nodes.

-* XMP/C Program
+* XMP/C program

 .. code-block:: C

     [start:length:stride]

-* XMP/Fortran Program
+* XMP/Fortran program

 .. code-block:: Fortran